Chislehurst Common: Cricket venue

-The earliest known use of Chislehurst Common for top-class cricket was in July 1738 when Chislehurst played London in a game that "turned several times" until finally being won by London.
+The earliest known use of Chislehurst Common for cricket was in July 1738 when Chislehurst played London in a game that "turned several times" until finally being won by London.
 The venue was subsequently used in June 1740 for another Chislehurst v.
 London match, again won by London.
-It was the intended venue for a Kent side to play London match on 26 June 1741 that was rained off.
+It was the intended venue for Kent to play London on 26 June 1741, but it was rained off.

 The Chislehurst club declined after 1741.
-The Common was used in 1752 when a Kent side played a Surrey team although it was used occasionally for cricket during the 19th and 20th centuries.
+The Common was used in 1752 when Kent played Surrey, although it was used occasionally for cricket during the 19th and 20th centuries.